5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 Tie the goal to something meaningful

-It’s not enough to say you want to learn a new skill or hobby, or get healthy, or anything else if you’re not entirely sure why you’re doing it.
+It’s not enough to say you want to learn a new skill or hobby, or get healthy, or whatever else if you’re not entirely sure why you’re doing it.

 Make sure that when you’re deciding what you want to commit to, you first clarify why this resolution is important to you.